A Change Is Gonna Come: Background

+Sam Cooke tried booking at the Holiday Inn in Shreveport, Louisiana before being turned away due to racism.

 On October 8, 1963, en route to Shreveport, Louisiana, Cooke called ahead to the Holiday Inn North to make reservations for his wife, Barbara, and himself, but when he and his group arrived, the desk clerk glanced nervously and explained there were no vacancies.
 While his brother Charles protested, Sam was furious, yelling to see the manager and refusing to leave until he received an answer.
 His wife nudged him, attempting to calm him down, telling him, "They'll kill you," to which he responded, "They ain't gonna kill me, because I'm Sam Cooke."
 When they eventually persuaded Cooke to leave, the group drove away calling out insults and blaring their horns.
 When they arrived at the Castle Motel on Sprague Street downtown, the police were waiting for them, arresting them for disturbing the peace.
 The New York Times ran a UPI report the next day, headlined "Negro Band Leader Held in Shreveport," but African-Americans were outraged.
 In 2019, then-Shreveport mayor Adrian Perkins apologized to Cooke's family for the event, and posthumously awarded Cooke the key to the city.

 In addition, upon hearing the Bob Dylan song "Blowin' in the Wind" in 1963, Cooke was greatly moved that such a poignant song about racism in America could come from someone who was not black and also ashamed he had not yet written something like that himself.
 However, his image and fears of losing his large white fan base had prevented him from doing so.
 Cooke loved Dylan's song so much it was immediately incorporated into his repertoire.
-He was further influenced by the message of the dream in Martin Luther King Jr's I Have a Dream speech at the civil rights march on Washington that year.
-Toward the end of 1963, according to Cooke, the Change composition came to him in a dream.
+He was further influenced by the message of the dream in Martin Luther King Jr.'s "I Have a Dream" speech at the civil rights march on Washington that year.
+Toward the end of 1963, according to Cooke, the "Change" composition came to him in a dream.